-Southern Konnevesi National Park is one of Finland’s 40 national parks open to everyone to explore on foot – or by boat.
-We made a short 25 hour trip to this new fantastic national park located in the Finnish lakeland.
+Southern Konnevesi National Park is one of Finland’s 40 national parks open to everyone to explore on foot – or even by boat.
+We made a short 24 hour trip to this fantastic new national park located in the Central Finland lake country.

-My post shows you what you can do in Southern Konnevesi National Park and how you can get to the park.
-We were touring the park partly by boat but you can also reach many parts of the park by car.
+My post will tell you what you can do in a day in Southern Konnevesi National Park, and how you can get to the park.
+We were touring the park partly by boat but you can reach most of the park by car as well.

-My dream has been to stay overnight in a national park and I now I’ve done that!
-In this place, far away from everything!
+For a long time my dream has been to stay overnight in a national park and I now I’ve done that, in this place, and far away from everything!
 I’ve spent a night in a Finnish national park.

 National Parks in Finland